 - Pantoprazole belongs to the class of medicines known as proton pump inhibitors (PPIs).

-- Useful in the treatment of hypersecretory conditions such as Zollinger-Ellison syndrome.
+- Both oral and IV pantoprazole may be useful for the treatment of hypersecretory conditions such as Zollinger-Ellison syndrome in adults.

-- No dosage adjustment is needed in people with kidney or liver disease or in the elderly.
+- No dosage adjustment is recommended for people with kidney disease, liver disease, or the elderly.

 - Generic pantoprazole is available.